gtewksbury/Microsoft-Bot-Framework-HOL/lab 3 - Integrate LUIS/README.md

 ## State Management
 As your bot becomes more complicated, you'll likely need to save state as you move from **Dialog** to **Dialog** throughout a **conversation**.
 In this example, we're going to retrieve the **entities** within the *LuisResult* and store them in state.

-Let's start by retrieving the LUIS **entities** from the request.
+Let's start by retrieving the LUIS **entities** from the given *LuisResult*.
 Back in your *CreateReservation* method, let's add the following code:

 ```csharp
         [LuisIntent("Create Reservation")]